PsionicAlch/sitemapper/README.md

 // - Link Attributes defaults to an empty list.
 //
-// - Logging functions are nil by default and can be set later. mapperOptions := sitemapper.DefaultOptions()
+// - Logging functions are nil by default and can be set later.
+//
+// - Callback function is empty by default and can be set later. mapperOptions := sitemapper.DefaultOptions()
 ```